 What type of oranges to use?

 The most common type used when making marmalade is Spanish Seville.
-These are favored over other oranges because they naturally contain a high amount of pectin.
+These are favoured over other oranges because they naturally contain a high amount of pectin.

-Pectin is a fiber found in most fruits that acts as a natural thickener essential in making marmalades.
-However, Australian Orange, Tangerines, Mandarin Orange, or Naval are great options to use.
+Pectin is a fibre found in most fruits that acts as a natural thickener essential in making marmalades.
+However, Australian Orange, Tangerines, Mandarin Orange, or Naval are great options.

 Marmalades VS Jams- What is the difference?

 Some might think that marmalades are just a fancy term for jams.
-But these two are actually different from each other.
-They differ in process, fruits used, and the final outcome in terms of flavor and texture.
+But these two are different from each other.
+They differ in process, fruits used, and outcome regarding flavour and texture.

 - Jam- any fruit or berries can be used to make one.